RevOcelotMGS/RisingModManager/README.md

 It's simple, just grab the [latest version from GitHub](https://github.com/RevOcelotMGS/RisingModManager/releases/latest) (or grab the latest compile from [GitHub Actions](https://nightly.link/RevOcelotMGS/RisingModManager/workflows/build/rewrite/RisingModManager-Release.zip)) then extract all the files anywhere and run `RisingModManager.exe`.

 ### Linux/Steam Deck
 In case you want to use RisingModManager on Linux/Steam Deck, the setup process is a bit more involved.
-Check out [this guide](https://github.com/RevOcelotMGS/RisingModManager/wiki/Running-on-Linux-(Wine)) on the wiki.
+Check out [this guide](https://github.com/thesupersonic16/HedgeModManager/wiki/Running-on-Linux-(Wine)) on the original wiki.

 ## How do I install mods?
 There are multiple ways of installing mods, one of the easy ways of installing mods is by dragging its zip/7z/rar/folder into the mod list along with also being able to drag and drop multiple files and/or folders.